CollaFuse: Collaborative Diffusion Models: Background and Related Work

+While these studies demonstrate the feasibility of collaborative learning for GAN-based architectures, their direct transfer to diffusion models remains challenging.
+Diffusion models rely on iterative denoising and stochastic sampling processes that are computationally intensive and require consistent synchronization of parameters over thousands of steps.
+These characteristics complicate straightforward adaptation of existing FL and SL schemes, motivating the development of new collaborative frameworks tailored to diffusion-based generative models.

-In the domain of diffusion models, research on collaborative training methods is still scarce.~\citet{jothiraj2023phoenix} made a first step and introduced the Phoenix technique for training unconditional diffusion models in a horizontal FL setting.
+\textbf{Collaborative learning of diffusion models:} In the domain of diffusion models, research on collaborative training methods is still scarce.~\citet{jothiraj2023phoenix} made a first step and introduced the Phoenix technique for training unconditional diffusion models in a horizontal FL setting.
 Their objective is to address mode coverage issues often seen in distributed datasets that are not independent and identically distributed.
 Their data-sharing approach boosts performance by sharing only 4-5\% of the data among clients, minimizing communication overhead.
-Personalization and threshold filtering techniques outperform comparison methods in terms of precision and recall but fall short in image quality compared to the proposed technique.
-The paper suggests further exploration to enhance image quality in future work.
+Personalization and threshold filtering techniques outperform comparison methods in terms of precision and recall, but fall short in image quality compared to the proposed technique.
+The paper suggests further exploration to enhance image quality in future work.~\citet{Song2024} proposed enhancing FL with knowledge distillation by dynamically adjusting distillation weights, using data generated by a collaboratively trained diffusion model (FedAvg), thus addressing data heterogeneity and preserving privacy by eliminating the need for public datasets.